RetiaLLC/usb-nugget-docs-site/content/en/docs/guides/load-payloads.md

 - Starred payloads

 You can re-name these folders if you wish.

-Inside each folder, you can add up to 3 sub-folders to organize your payloads by category.
-Each sub-folder can hold 3 payloads, for a maximum of 36 payloads total.

-{{< alert icon="⛔️" text="You can add more than 36 payloads and still access them via the web interface, but they will not be visible via the button interface. " />}}

 **Step 3: Drag & Drop Your Payload to the Nugget**